 Professional polishing restores surface smoothness, helping composite bonding stay cleaner, brighter, and more comfortable against the gums.

-What Polishing Actually Does to the Bonding Surface
+What Polishing Actually Does To The Composite Bonding Surface

 Polishing isn’t about changing the colour of composite bonding – it’s about restoring the surface texture.